ksjh/LEDneon/README.md

 - [`triangle.scad`](triangle.scad): a simple triangle
 - [`roundstar.scad`](roundstar.scad): a star with rounded angles (this is how this little project started)
 - [`BCDC-text.scad`](BCDC-text.scad): a script to render text
+- [`BCDC-text2.scad`](BCDC-text2.scad): a script to render text clearer, uses extrusion method that does increase the size of the letters less
 - [`BCDC-logo-dxf.scad`](BCDC-logo-dxf.scad): a script to generate frames from a DXF graphics file (old method)
 - [`BCDC-logo-svg.scad`](BCDC-logo-svg.scad): a script to generate frames from a SVG graphics file (new method)
 - [`BCDC-logo-parts-svg.scad`](BCDC-logo-parts-svg.scad): a script to generate 3D printable frames that form parts of a logo from separate SVG graphics files